MichaelCurrin/python-twitter-guide/docs/code_snippets.md

     return datetime.datetime.strptime(clean_value, TIME_FORMAT_IN)
 ```

-Notes:

-- When splitting, we don't need seconds and any decimals (which have changed style before between API versions).
+?> When splitting, we don't need seconds and any decimals (which have changed style before between API versions).
 So ignore after the 2nd colon.

-- The value from Twitter will be in GMT zone, regardless of your location or profile settings.
+?> The value from Twitter will be in GMT zone, regardless of your location or profile settings.

 Example usage: